standardsemiconductor/VELDT-getting-started/README.md

   , _fsm  = Read
   }
 ```
 We also declare a smart constructor `mkEcho` which initializes our state.
-It's pretty straightforward but I want to focus on how we chose `624` when constructing the UART; it is integral to the correct functioning and timing of the UART.
+The byte is filled with a dummy value `0` and the `_fsm` is set to `Read` because the echo starts in the reading state.
+Most important is how we chose `624` when constructing the UART; it is integral to the correct functioning and timing of the UART.
 We will be running the demo with a clock frequency of 12Mhz and the desired baud rate is 19200.
 12 000 000 / 19 200 = 625, so we count from 0 - 624 inclusive between bit samples.
 The key is to select a baud rate which is compatible with the clock frequency.
 12Mhz and 19 200  are compatible because 19 200 divides 12 000 000 without remainder.
 In reality UART can handle a slight mismatch, but it must remain under a certain threshold.

 Now that we have our types, let's implement the echo:
 ```haskell